varkxel/varkxel.github.io/utopia/entry4.md

 The randomised offsets were also clamped to a more sensible range since artefacts were creeping in from floating point precision issues.

-Overall, this is what the end result of the noise was:
+Overall, this was the end result:

 ![Final Noise](./entry4/final_noise.png)